Seahawks are defying 2020 predictions, and still winning close games

 The common wisdom entering 2020 was that the Seahawks were in for a fall, and it didn’t even have that much to do with concerns over their pass rush or reworked offensive line.

 No, the pessimism centered on the fact that the Seahawks had defied norms en route to their 11-5 record in 2019.
-Too many close wins (a 10-2 mark in games decided by eight points or fewer, plus one more such win, and loss, in the playoffs), too many comebacks (six victories when trailing at halftime), and too small of a point differential (7, nearly unprecedented for a team of such accomplishment).
+Too many close wins (a 10-2 mark in games decided by eight points or fewer, plus one more such win, and loss, in the playoffs), too many comebacks (six victories when trailing at halftime), and too small of a point differential (seven, nearly unprecedented for a team of such accomplishment).

-The feared theme of this Seattle season could be boiled down to one aphorism.
+The feared theme of this Seahawks season could be boiled down to one aphorism.
 No, not “Let Russ Cook.”
 A different one: “Regression to the Mean.”

 The theory, backed by historical evidence, was that whenever a team defies the odds so dramatically, it is invariably, and inevitably, followed by a course correction in which the close ones don’t go its way.
 It’s a cruel lesson that other teams have learned the hard way.